findsam/pigfingers/README.md

 ## About the Project

 > Pigfingers was built to provide myself & friends a competitive typing environment with total control.
-Full fledge decision making on design systems acontrol of keybinds, gamemodes, length of quotes, difficulty of words was required when our favorite typing service was shutdown.
+Full fledge decision making on design systems control of keybinds, gamemodes, length of quotes, difficulty of words was required when our favorite typing service was shutdown.

 #### Build using this technology: